JyothiVutukuri/Flask_project_with_rest_api/README.md

 ## Grab data
-This project also creates the database by grabbing the data from the crawled websites.
+This project also creates the SQlite database by grabbing the data from the crawled websites.
 To grab the data from the crawled websites, run the following command:

+### Create database by:

+    flask db init
+    flask db migrate -m "initial migration""
+    flask db upgrade

 #### Add sites by:

     python add_sites.py

-### Add `ZIENGS` web site crawled data by:
+### Add `ZIENGS` website crawled data by:

     python grab_and_save_date_from_ziengs_site.py <crawl_input_file_path>